 Few would argue electric vehicles aren’t without their faults – they’re often expensive, take time to charge, etc. Their positive effect on the environment, however, is rarely brought into question.

-The presence of an electric-powered battery in lieu of an internal combustion engine allows these cars to roam the roadways without producing any harmful tailpipe emissions.
+The presence of an electric-powered battery instead of an internal combustion engine allows these cars to roam the roadways without producing any harmful tailpipe emissions.
 But between manufacturing, charging and recycling them, these batteries may not be as green as they seem.
 It begs the question: Are electric car batteries bad for the environment?

 Let’s follow an electric car battery through its life cycle to see where it’s helping the environment and where it’s not.

 The environmental toll of electric car batteries begins before the product is even assembled, most notably in the mining of its active material, lithium.
-To extract lithium from the Earth, an immense amount of water is pumped down into salt flats, bringing mineral-rich saltwater to the surface.
+To extract lithium from the earth, an immense amount of water is pumped down into salt flats, bringing mineral-rich saltwater to the surface.
 Lithium is filtered out of the mixture left behind after the water evaporates.

 Lithium isn’t the only potentially hazardous electric vehicle battery material.
 The process of mining for cobalt, the majority of which is done in the Democratic Republic of Congo, produces hazardous byproducts that can toxify the environment.
-Cobalt mine sites often contain sulphur, which generate sulfuric acid when exposed to air and water.
+Cobalt mine sites often contain sulfur, which generate sulfuric acid when exposed to air and water.
 This process wreaks havoc on rivers, streams and aquatic life, creating damage that can last for hundreds of years, according to the United Nations.

 Critics of electric vehicles are often quick to point out that green vehicles aren’t, in fact, green.
 They are charged by an electrical grid likely powered by fossil fuels.
 This is true.
 Unless the electricity utilized to power an electric car battery is derived entirely from renewable energy, there are emissions associated with it.